ray-project/ray/doc/source/rllib/connector-v2.rst

 Customizing ConnectorV2 Pipelines
 =================================

-Any of the three pipeline types (env-to-module, module-to-env, and Learner) can be customized by users through providing a connector builder function through the main :py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig`.
-That function should return one or more (list of) ConnectorV2 pieces.
+Any of the three pipeline types (:ref:`env-to-module <env-to-module-pipeline>`, :ref:`module-to-env <module-to-env-pipeline>`, and :ref:`learner <learner-pipeline>`) can be customized by users through providing a connector builder function through their :py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig`.
+That function should return a single
+ConnectorV2 piece or a list of ConnectorV2 pieces.

 Adding custom env-to-module connectors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+For example, to add a custom ConnectorV2 piece to the env-to-module pipeline,
+users should do this in their config:

 .. testcode::
     :skipif: True